 A step-by-step guide to hosting a successful remote meeting

 Today’s workplace has changed drastically since the onset of the COVID-19 pandemic.
-Businesses have had to adapt to new ways of working and engaging with their customers, with remote meetings quickly going from a rare occasion, to a must.
+Businesses have had to adapt to new ways of working and engaging with customers, while remote meetings have quickly turned from a rare occasion, to a key aspect of our daily routine.

 Gartner predicts that by 2024, in-person meetings will account for just 25 percent of enterprise meetings, a drop from 60 percent prior to COVID-19.